Exact predicates, exact constructions and combinatorics for mesh CSG: Introduction and previous work

 To help structuring the information through the processing pipeline, several combinatorial data structures were proposed, such as the Weiler model \citep{DBLP:journals/cga/Weiler85}.
 This data structure is popular in computational geosciences, where it is used to represent the volumetric relations between rock layers and geologic faults \cite{geomodelling,Sword96GM,DBLP:conf/sma/CaumonSM03,PELLERIN201793,DBLP:journals/gandc/LegentilPCFC22}.
-It constructs relations between volumes from intersecting surfaces by sorting triangles around non-manifold intersection edges.
-We shall see later in this article how this operation can be \emph{exactly} implemented.
+There exists exact algorithms for constructing a Weiler model (or 3D mesh arrangement) \citep{10.1145/2897824.2925901,10.1145/3414685.3417818,10.1145/3550454.3555460} and variants that operate on isosurfaces in a volume \citep{10.1145/3528223.3530176}.
+They all follow a very similar pipeline: they first construct relations between volumes from intersecting surfaces by sorting triangles around non-manifold intersection edges, then reconstruct the boundaries volumetric zones.
 To study the combinatorial aspects of the algorithms, I shall use the notations of combinatorial maps \citep{DBLP:conf/stacs/Lienhardt88}.
 Based on an algebraic specification, the notion of combinatorial maps is well suited to mathematicaly define the operations of a 3D modeler \citep{DBLP:journals/cvgip/BertrandD94}, as well as multiresolution modeling operators \citep{DBLP:conf/sccg/KraemerCB07} and some operations involved in hexahedral mesh generation \citep{DBLP:journals/tog/LyonBK16}.
 In our context, it facilitates describing and implementing the algorithms in a readable and compact way.